Informed Consent Action Network: Funding and activities

 Despite spreading misinformation about vaccines, the group received a federal loan of $165,600 through the Paycheck Protection Program in 2020.
 It also holds Facebook fundraisers, this contributing $23,000 to its bottom line in 2021.
 Like other anti-vaccination groups, ICAN directs their Instagram followers to a fundraising tool.

+Much of the group's funding is spent on legal fees, with a total approaching $20 million being paid to law firm Siri & Glimstad.

+Given the impact they had during the height of the COVID-19 pandemic, ethicist Arthur Caplan commented that funding ICAN and similar groups might have grave consequence in future epidemics.

 In 2019, Bigtree was a keynote speaker at several anti-vaccination events targeting the ultra-Orthodox Jewish in Brooklyn and in Rockland County.
 He has been criticized by the Anti-Defamation League and the Auschwitz-Birkenau Memorial and Museum for wearing a Star of David at an anti-vaccination event, attempting to compare the treatment of those opposed to vaccination with the persecution of the Jewish people.
 Bigtree's anti-vaccine advocacy has been described by anti-vaccination movement critic physician David Gorski as "fear mongering based on misinformation".

 In 2020, Facebook and Youtube removed Del Bigtree's anti-vaccination show The Highwire from their social media platforms, as part of efforts to limit the spread of disinformation about COVID-19.
 ICAN sued them for that, alleging the audience of the videos have decreased by half since they had to relocate it on their own website, although it continued streaming on Twitter.
 ICAN lost the court case in early 2022.

 Experts observing the anti-vaccination movement believe ICAN is crafting its communications in order to appeal to the segment of the population that distrusts expertise and government.
 Bigtree regularly appears in events that cater to those ideologies, including an event in October, 2020, at Trump National Doral Miami, a Florida resort owned by Donald Trump, where several leading figures of the QAnon movement also spoke.

-Access to information lawsuit
+Access to information lawsuits

 ICAN spends a large part of its budget on legal fees, paid to Siri & Glimstad.
-The law firm has made a specialty out of challenging vaccine mandate during the COVID-19 pandemic.
+The law firm has made a specialty out of challenging vaccine mandates during the COVID-19 pandemic.